mjkang-estrella/ai-journal/README.md

 # Journal2

 Text-first AI journaling app (Expo + Supabase).
-Users write a draft, receive an AI nudge, and complete the session to get a structured daily summary and small suggestions.
+Users write a draft, receive a single AI nudge, and complete the session to get a structured daily summary and small suggestions.

+## Product flow
+1) Write a journal draft
+2) Request a question (nudge)
+3) Complete the session
+4) Store raw text + summary in Supabase

 ## Architecture
 - Mobile: Expo + TypeScript + expo-router